alikhalil717/Programming_Languages_Project/README.md

 # Programing_Languages_Project
-An Application for renting apartments in Syria - a project for Programming Languages course,third year, at University of Damascus 2025/2026
+An Application for renting apartments in Syria - a project for Programming Languages subject,third year, at University of Damascus 2025/2026